aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 1: Introduction to JavaScript /Session 1.5 /StringConcatenation.md

-# Lesson 1.5 - String Concatenation
+# Session 1.5 - String Concatenation

 String concatenation serves a fundamental purpose in combining two or more strings into a single or larger string.
 This enables the process of various tasks by creating an append that learns from the operator's quotes `+`.